ics-software-engineering/play-example-mysql/README.md

 Here's one of several possible ways to accomplish the above four steps.

-**Create the Play application stack on CloudBees.**
+**1. Create the Play application stack on CloudBees.**

 Login to CloudBees, and use the ClickStart mechanism to create a new default Play application.
 For this example, I created a CloudBees application called "play-mysql".
 I recommend that you keep your CloudBees application names to 16 characters or less in order to avoid truncation.
+The benefit of using ClickStart is that it automates the details of associating a MySQL database to a Play application.

-**Manually create the table structure of your database.**
+**2. Manually create the table structure of your database.**

 As part of your local development, you will have created the folder conf/evolutions/default containing a set of .sql files with all of the SQL commands necessary to create your